Coding Update

 ESSENTIAL RESOURCE FOR YOUR SPINE CARE PRACTICE

-• 2025 Medicare Physician Fee Schedule Final Rule: Conversion Factor, Potentially Mis-valued Services, Medicare Telehealth Services, and Strategies for Improving Global Surgery Payment Accuracy
+• 2026 Medicare Physician Fee Schedule Final Rule: Conversion Factor, Efficiency Adjustment, Potentially Mis-valued Services, Medicare Telehealth Services, Indirect Practice Expense (PE) Reallocation, Ambulatory Specialty Model (ASM), and Merit-Based Incentive Payment Program (MIPS)

 Standard Features Include: